saucelabs/sauce-docs/docs/mobile-apps/faq.md

 #### **Is there a difference in devices I can use as a free trial and with a subscription when live testing?**

-For free trial accounts, the only available devices you will see are denoted with a green corner flag that states trial and they will be available to you.
-If you are subscribed, you will have access to a vast pool of devices which exceeds 300 models and behind those models will be different versions of OS available to you.
+For free trial accounts, the available devices are denoted with a green Trial flag.
+If you are subscribed, you have access to a pool of over 300 device models with additional supported OS/version configurations.

 Example: iPhone 12
 * **iPhone 12 running iOS 16**